patelkanak23/BugClassiNet/README.md

 # 🐞 BugClassiNet

-**DeepBugSIM** is a deep learning-based tool that automatically classifies software bug reports as real bugs or non-bugs (e.g., feature requests, duplicates, invalid entries).
-It uses semantic embeddings from a fine-tuned Sentence-BERT model and feeds them into a custom 1D Convolutional Neural Network (CNN) for accurate classification.
+**DeepBugSIM** is a deep learning-based framework for automatically classifying software bug reports into **real bugs** or **non-bugs** (such as feature requests, duplicates, or invalid entries).
+It leverages the power of **Sentence-BERT** to extract rich semantic embeddings and classifies these using a custom-designed **1D Convolutional Neural Network (CNN)** for high accuracy.

 ---

 ## 🚀 Features

-- ⚙️ Parses XML bug reports and extracts relevant text fields
+- ⚙️ **XML Bug Parsing** — Extracts textual information (e.g., title, description) from structured XML bug reports
-- 🧠 Generates semantic embeddings using Sentence-BERT
+- 🧠 **Semantic Embeddings** — Uses a fine-tuned **Sentence-BERT** model to encode reports into contextual vector representations
-- 🧪 Classifies reports using a lightweight CNN model
+- 🧪 **Deep Classification Model** — Applies a lightweight and efficient **1D CNN** for classification
-- 📊 Handles class imbalance via synthetic data generation
+- 🧬 **Data Augmentation** — Handles class imbalance through synthetic data generation techniques (e.g., SMOTE or controlled duplication)
-- 📁 Easy to extend, test, and integrate into larger systems
+- 🔌 **Modular Design** — Easy to plug into existing bug tracking pipelines or issue management systems
+- 📈 **Performance-Ready** — Designed with scalability, fast inference, and extensibility in mind

 ---